Automating Rigid Origami Design: Related Work

 It has not yet been fully understood how to design rigidly foldable patterns with limited DOF \cite{He2019,Turner2015}.
-Thus, other state-of-the-art methods approach shape approximation from a different paradigm: It is a common practice in origami to modify a few well-known tessellation patterns, such as Miura Ori, Waterbomb-, Yoshimura-, and Resch's pattern \cite{miura1969proposition, hanna2014waterbomb, yoshimura1955mechanism, resch1970design}.
-Their properties are summarized and described by \citeauthor{Tachi2010}~\citeyearpar{Tachi2010}.
+Thus, other state-of-the-art methods approach shape approximation from a different paradigm: It is a common practice in origami to modify a few well-known tessellation patterns, such as Miura Ori, Waterbomb-, Yoshimura-, and Resch's pattern \cite{miura1969proposition,hanna2014waterbomb,yoshimura1955mechanism,resch1970design}.
+Their properties are summarized and described by \citeauthor{Tachi2010}~\shortcite{Tachi2010}.
 In comparison to the Origamizer, methods based on known tessellations \cite{Tachi2010,He2019,Callens2018,Dudte2016} have an inherent rigid foldability and limited DOF.
-However, the main limitation of these methods is that they rely on the modified tessellations which cannot approximate all surfaces.
+However, the main limitation of these methods is that they rely on the modified tessellations, strongly limiting the potential design space of patterns.
 This leads to some authors restricting themselves to approximating particular kinds of surfaces such as cylindrical ones \cite{Dudte2016}.
 As pointed out by \cite{Turner2015,engOrigamiReview2021}, the future prospect of origami for engineering applications relies on methods for the design of new and original rigid foldable patterns with properties specific to their field of application.

 A general design method for rigidly foldable patterns has not yet been proposed \cite{engOrigamiReview2021,Turner2015}.
-Nevertheless, the recently proposed Principle of Three Units (PTU) method \cite{Luca2019-n,Luca2019-4} allows the rule-based generation and efficient simulation of rigidly foldable patterns.
+Nevertheless, the recently proposed principle of three units (PTU) method \cite{Luca2019-n,Luca2019-4} allows for the rule-based generation and efficient simulation of rigidly foldable patterns.
 The PTU implies a set of rules, such that a pattern complying with those rules is guaranteed to fold rigidly.
-Although the PTU does have limitations, in particular a restriction to acyclic origami graphs, it still enables the rule-based generation and efficient folding simulation of rigidly foldable patterns in large configuration space.
+Although the PTU does have limitations, in particular a restriction to acyclic origami graphs, it still enables the rule-based generation and efficient folding simulation of rigidly foldable patterns in large configuration spaces.